ArnabSagar/firstflutterproject/README.md

-# firstflutterproject
+# flutter_practticeapp
-Practice application using the Flutter framework.
+A practice application using the Flutter framework.